-- 4.1 The workforce implications of the provision of the revised FM model supports a positive outcome for staff as benefits will be realised by a safer and improved place to work with more effective service provision.
+- 37. The workforce implications of the provision of the revised FM model supports a positive outcome for staff as benefits will be realised by a safer and improved place to work with more effective service provision.
 Property Services staff have been, and will continue to be, fully engaged in the development of the Target Operating Model (TOM); this has included an all-Property Services staff workshop on 9 January 2020 to discuss the team's purpose, vision and strategic objectives, and staff are currently being invited to a series of property discussion groups to focus in more detail on each property work stream.
-In addition team members participated in site visits in January and February with the AD Property Services, which are providing these staff with a greater understanding of stakeholder perceptions.
-Property Services staff will be fully involved in the design of the new structure for the LFC property function as this unfolds in the coming months. - 4.2 The recognised trade unions which collectively represent Property Services staff (GMB and UNISON) have been kept abreast of developments within the Joint Committee for Support Staff (JCSS), recently renamed the 'Joint Committee for FRS staff' (JCFRS).
+In addition team members are participating in site visits in January and February with the AD Property Services, which are providing these staff with a greater understanding of stakeholder perceptions.
+Property function as this unfolds in the coming months. - 38.
+The recognised trade unions which collectively represent Property Services staff (GMB and UNISON) have been kept abreast of developments within the Joint Committee for Support Staff (JCSS), recently renamed the 'Joint Committee for FRS staff' (JCFRS).
 The AD Property Services attended the JCFRS meeting on 28 January 2020 and updated on progress in delivering the TOM.
 The trade unions were assured that they would be fully consulted with regards the revised Property organisation structure and ways of working in the coming months.
-After Corporate Services Directorate Board on 4 February 2020, report LFC-0308, and the Strategy for Facilities Management services provision report, were sent to GMB and UNISON (redacted as necessary in respect of commercially sensitive information) in the event the trade unions had comments on the proposed strategy, and these reports generally, which they wished to be reported to Commissioner's Board on 12 February 2020.No comments were provided.

-4.3 There are no anticipated TUPE implications for LFB as the proposed strategy would only require transfers between supplier organisations.
+After Corporate Services Directorate Board on 4 February 2020, this report, and the Strategy for Facilities Management services provision report, were sent to GMB and UNISON (redacted as necessary in respect of commercially sensitive information) in the event the trade unions had comments on the proposed strategy, and these reports generally, which they wished to be reported to Commissioner's Board on 12 February 2020.No comments were provided. - 39.
+There are no anticipated TUPE implications for LFB as the proposed strategy would only require transfers between supplier organisations.
 This would include the 2 dedicated helpdesk staff in KBR Swindon as they would be covered by the CAFM/MI/Helpdesk/finance bundle.